Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Travel time: about 1 hour

-• Main disadvantage: the lack of parking in St. Andrews.
+• Main disadvantage: little parking in St. Andrews

 • Recommended if: you want to be free to move around Edinburgh, St Andrews and surroundings